cschladetsch/Pyro/Readme.md

 # Diver

-Distrubuted, Interactive Virtual Experience Renderer
+Distrubuted, Interactive Virtual Experience Re-entrancy.

+Provides a means to save an entire GameObject and all child GameObjects by *freezing* it to a binary or text blob, then *thawing* it back into a live GameObject.

+External context is also saved and restored.

 ## Overview

-*DIVER* is a cross-platform .Net library supporting object persistence, networking, and a coroutine micro-kernel.
+*Diver* is a cross-platform .Net library supporting object persistence, networking, and a coroutine micro-kernel.

 Each major component has its own project, and its own Readme.md file.